rcannood/GillespieSSA2/vignettes/decaying_dimer.md

 library(ggplot2)
 ```

-The Decaying-Dimerization Reaction Set consists of three species and
+The Decaying-Dimerisation Reaction Set consists of three species and
 four reaction channels,

 \[